muhd-umer/pyramidtabnet/README.md

 ```

 ## Datasets

-- Table Detection - We provide the test set of `cTDaR - TRACK A` in `COCO JSON format` by default (for evaluation purposes).
-You can access the full cTDaR dataset from the following publicly available GitHub repo: [cTDaR - All Tracks](https://github.com/cndplab-founder/ICDAR2019_cTDaR)
+We provide the test set of `cTDaR - TRACK A` in `COCO JSON format` by default (for evaluation).
+You can access the full cTDaR dataset from the following publicly available GitHub repo: [cTDaR - All Tracks](https://github.com/cndplab-founder/ICDAR2019_cTDaR).
+Other public datasets can be downloaded and placed in [data](data/) directory for training/evaluation.

-- Table Structure Recognition - You can access download links to [FinTabNet](https://developer.ibm.com/exchanges/data/all/fintabnet/) from the official IBM developer website.
-We also provide ICDAR2013 test set by default.

 ## Data Augmentation